AGR55/AGR55/README.md

 <!-- Encabezado -->
 # ¡Hi! 👋 I'm [Adriano González]

 ¡Welcome to my GitHub profile!
-I'm a cuban developer passionate about technology, software and mathematics.
+I'm a developer passionate about technology, software and mathematics.
 Here you will find information about me, my skills, projects and more.

 ## Something about me